 --Did you like to take on difficult challenges?
 Are you competitive?

-I think that's pretty true.
-I joined the national team at the same time as Daichi (Hara Daichi), and when he started doing backflips, I said, "I definitely want to do that too!
+I think that's pretty much true.
+I joined the national team at the same time as Daichi (Hara Daichi), and when Daichi started doing backflips, I said, "I definitely want to do that too!
 I want to do it with him!"
 I

-always had the desire not to lose to Daichi or the other male skaters.
-I think I've had a competitive spirit since I was little.
+always had this feeling that I didn't want to lose to Daichi or the other male skaters.
+I think I've been competitive since I was little.

 -Was that also your motivation for skiing?

 That's right.
-I guess it's not fun if you don't keep challenging yourself.
+After all, if you don't keep challenging yourself, it's not fun.

 When I first started skiing, I was always working hard and challenging myself, but after I started competing in competitions and my goals became clear, I had to do things to reach those goals, so I think my challenge now is to do those things properly